defog-ai/agents-ui-components/README.md

 Open `http://localhost:5173` in your browser, and select one of the components to see it in action.

-Now open `http://localhost:6006/` in your browser (if it doesn't open automatically).

-You will get several options in the left sidebar.
-Pick and and play around.
 Corresponding code for all those pages is inside `test/` folder.

 ### Publishing to npm